Nuclear modification factor within a dynamical approach to the complex entropic index: Results and discussion

+Since the dynamical approach results can describe the nuclear modification factor, and since it is based on analytical expressions, it is possible to link the present approach with the complex-$q$ approach.
 The log-periodic oscillation of $p_T^o/p_T$ opens the opportunity to link the dynamics effects with the log-periodic oscillation observed in~\cite{Wilk2014,Rybczyski2015}.
 This section establishes a possible link between the complex-$q$ approach and the dynamical approach, aiming to express the real and imaginary parts of $q$ in terms of the dynamical parameters.

 The starting point is the transformation between $p_T$ and $p^o_T$, given by Eq.~(\ref{eq:popT}).
 Using the Lorentz transformation, that equation results in~\footnote{In Eq.~(\ref{eq:popT1}), $v$ and $v_T$ denote the components of the 3-vectors in the transverse direction.}